Darkwolf007/Darkwolf007/README.md

 I’m an architect-turned-developer with a Master's in Parametric Design, specializing in **data-driven, geometry-intensive, and automation-focused solutions** for the AEC industry — from digital fabrication to immersive applications.

-I work at the intersection of **design, computation, and technology**.

 ---

 ## 🔧 Tools & Technologies